awslabs/aws-groundstation-eos-pipeline/README.md

 ##  Watch the progress

 Once the EC2 instance is created the required software is installed and configured.
-You can watch this progress by connecting to the instance over an SSH connection then run the following commands:
+You can watch this progress by connecting to the instance using [SSH for Linux/Mac users](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) or by using [PuTTY for Windows users](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html).
+The username is "ec2-user".
+Example command for Linux/Mac to be run on your local machine:

-SSH Connection:
 ```bash
 ssh -i <path-to-ssh-key-file> ec2-user@<instance-public-ip>
 ```

-Check the user-data logfile:
+After logging in to the EC2 instance you can run this command in the terminal session to check the user-data logfile:

 ```bash
 tail -F /var/log/user-data.log
 ```